ert78gb/ng-html-util/readme.md

 **extractElementPosition** Calculate the HTML element top left position

 # Remarks
-The version number upgraded to 2.x because the build creation changed.
+The version number upgraded to 3.x because the build process changed.